 So with all this depressing news, what can we do?

 As much as I often want to just shut down all of my social media accounts and throw up my arms in frustration, I can’t.
 You simply can’t run a business (or a blog) without social media.
+In fact, The number of internet users around the world is rapidly approaching 4.5 billion and 90% of businesses are using social media to promote their business.
+That’s more than half of the entire global population.
 So putting the negative things aside, it is important to remember that there are actually a lot of incredibly positive things about social media.
 Think of the connections you make with fellow travelers and also the ability to inspire, create and show off the incredible beauty and diversity of the world.
 For those who don’t have the luxury of traveling, you can be an armchair traveler and learn more about the world through the impressive array of photos and stories found online.

 It is also important to remember that of course not all are fakes.
 There are plenty of truly amazing, real and authentic influencers out there doing a lot of great things on social media.
 Some are even changing the world!